oddbird/accoutrement-color/README.md

 opening the door for automation, while improving or maintaining readability.
-These tools integrate with [Herman][Herman], our automated living patter-library generator built on [SassDoc][SassDoc].
+These tools integrate with [Herman][Herman], our automated living pattern-library generator built on [SassDoc][SassDoc].

 [Herman]: http://oddbird.net/herman/